magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/access-token.md

 ```
 {: .copy-code}

 Put certificate(s) that you have downloaded/created into the same folder with the example script.
-The script will automatically use "tb-cloud-chain.pem" if you use default IoT Hub host (thingsboard.cloud)
+The script will automatically use "tb-cloud-chain.pem" if you use default IoT Hub host (iothub.magenta.at)

 **Note** Script uses **8883** mqtt port and requires paho mqtt library that you can install using the following command: **pip3 install paho-mqtt**